Jennifer on Hypersensitivity Pneumonitis (HP)

 Q-10) What would be your message or advice to patients diagnosed with rare diseases?

-A-10) Positive power, and get a good support team behind you, cry if you must, get and ask for help where it’s needed, you are not superman or a super woman you are human and when things are hard seeking help is a good thing.
+When things are hard seeking help is a good thing.
 Sharing your thoughts and feelings as mental health is key.
 Find the things that make you happy.
 Never give up!
 You’re a WARRIOR, and YOU’VE GOT THIS!

 Subscribe to our blog